When to Charge iPhone for Maximum Battery Longevity

 It is advised that your iPhone be charged between 20 per cent and 80 per cent.
 Avoid the extremes of a completely depleted battery or persistent charging to 100 per cent.
 Features such as Optimised Battery Charging can offer additional protection, and reducing the number of overnight charges to full capacity is beneficial.

-What factors might damage the battery?
+What factors might damage the iPhone battery?

 Several factors may impair the battery’s effectiveness: